tarekziade/blog/entries/arsenic.rst

 into Marionette calls, and also deals with starting and stopping Firefox.

 And Arsenic is the async WebDriver client Jonas started.
 It's already working great.
-Arsenic can be used with different event loop, like Twisted native loop, or asyncio.
 The project is here on Github: https://github.com/HDE/arsenic

 Molotov + Arsenic == Molosonic